I Can Dream About You: Background

 In the film, the Sorels are played by Stoney Jackson (lead singer), Grand L. Bush, Mykelti Williamson and Robert Townsend (the latter three portraying backing singers).
 In a 2012 interview, Williamson stated that people were initially confused and thought that Jackson was Hartman.
 As a result, Hartman was supposedly upset; however, he might have had a change of heart by the following year due to the "good publicity" that the confusion generated (Tuber, 1985).
 Although the choreography for the Sorels was arranged by Jeffrey Hornaday, the actors eventually improvised much of the dance moves with Hornaday’s support.
 Williamson further mentioned that he, Jackson, Bush and Townsend received vocal coaching from Jim Gilstrap and they provided background vocals for the track.
 In the vinyl releases, Hartman, Joe Pizzulo, and Ford are credited as providing backing vocals for the song.
 Thus, in the interview, Williamson may have been referring to the version that appeared in the film with Ford's vocals.
 Frank and George Simms, who perform as The Simms Brothers Band and worked as backup singers for artists such as David Bowie, revealed in a 2021 podcast that they sang on "I Can Dream About You" as a favor to Hartman but were uncredited due to the song's quick release thereafter.

-According to Daryl Hall, Hartman had initially written the song with Hall & Oates in mind, and offered the song to them to record as their own.
-Hall & Oates declined, as their new album was about to be released.
-Later in their career, however, they issued an album of covers called Our Kind of Soul, in 2004, on which they recorded their own version (with changed lyrics) of Hartman's song.
-When performing the song live in February 2005, Hall revealed before the performance:Here's a song that we did on the new album that we sort of did twenty years late.
-An old friend of ours, Dan Hartman, wrote this song.
-I remember back in the day he came up to me and said 'You know, I have this great song I wrote for you guys.
-It's you, you know? – you have to sing this song.'
-And unfortunately we had just finished an album, we couldn't put it on the album so I said sorry Dan.
-About six months later I was watching MTV and there it was, and it was a hit for him, God bless him.
-So here we are twenty years later, I hope he's hearing it, and I hope he enjoys it.Before Ford settled as a musician in Colorado, he went on to tour as a vocalist for artists such as the Platters, Earth, Wind & Fire, the Drifters and Phat Daddy.
+Before Ford settled as a musician in Colorado, he went on to tour as a vocalist for artists such as the Platters, Earth, Wind & Fire, the Drifters and Phat Daddy.
 He died in a motor vehicle accident in 2007 in Denver.